 We strongly suggest you to save your flight in regular time intervals.
 This way you can ensure that even if a reboot is inevitable, then you will be within close range of the other aircraft.
 There is an EXCELLENT freeware utility by Peter Dowson called AUTOSAVE.
 Its a DLL that goes into the MODULES folder and it does things like saving your current flight status (in standard MSFS situation files) and then if it crashes it just resets your flight back to "10 seconds ago" status.
 You can have as many sequenced files saved (say last 10 or each 10'') and choose where to start from again.
 If you crash the aircraft FS will restart from last saved file.
 If FS itself crashes you can just go and select the situation (flight) file you wish from the list of files when you reload FS.
 It can be found at www.schiratti.com -> DOWSON

-In the table below you can find all participant pilots.
+In the table below you can find all pilots, that have registered so far.

 Pilot's Full Name

 Assigned CTOT (UTC)

 A01 TBA 2.